rcyaon/notebook/index.md

 - [practical electronics for inventors](http://instrumentacion.qi.fcen.uba.ar/libro/Scherz.pdf) by paul scherz
 - fundamentals of microelectronics by behzad razavi
 - cmos vlsi design: a circuits and systems perspective (4th edition) by neil h. e. weste and david money harris. i met david harris once at harvey mudd, but we ended up talking purely about aerodynamics. this was before i'd gotten into chips, and i still regret not knowing at the time that he'd written this absolute gem :,(
-- [aic2023](https://analogicus.com/aic2023/) teaches core analog ic concepts while you build actual hands-on circuits on the sky130 pdk
+- [aic2023](https://analogicus.com/aic2023/) teaches core analog ic concepts while building circuits on the sky130 pdk